When Risks and Uncertainties Collide: Mathematical Finance for Arbitrage Markets in a Quantum Mechanical View: Geometric Arbitrage Theory Background

 \subsubsection{Market Model as Principal Fibre Bundle}

 Let us consider -in continuous time- a market with $N$ assets and a num\'{e}raire.
 A general portfolio at time $t$ is described by the vector of nominals $x\in \mathfrak{X}$, for an open set $\mathfrak{X}\subset\mathbb{R}^N$.
-Following Definition \ref{defi1}, the asset model induces for $j=1,\dots,N$ the gauge
+Following Definition \ref{defi1}, the asset model consisting in $N$ synthetic zero bonds is described by means of the gauges

-where $D^j$ denotes the deflator and $P^j$ the term structure.
+where $D^j$ denotes the deflator and $P^j$ the term structure for $j=1,\dots,N$.
 This can be written as

 where $f^j$ is the instantaneous forward rate process for the $j$-th asset and the corresponding short rate is given by $r_t^j:=\lim_{u\rightarrow 0^+}f^j_{t,u}$.
 For a portfolio with nominals $x\in \mathfrak{X}\subset\mathbb{R}^N$ we define